EmanoelLopes/webpack-5-module-federation-example/CONCEPTS.md

 bi-directional host:

     A webpack build that is both a host consuming remotes and a remote being consumed by other hosts.

+## Project
+Dashboard

+## Packages

+* App 1 - Dashboard
+    Is the main App and Host of all remotes;
+* App 2 - Layout
+    Containing components like Sidebar and Header.
+It is bi-directional being host and remote at the same time;
+* App 3 - Library
+    Components lib like Buttons, Avatar, Inputs - Only remote
+* App 4 - Content.
+    Is only remote like library as well.

 ## GOOD READS: